BenjoGreeno/oidc-oh-I-do-see/README.md

 # This is a mess.

 This is regrettably a mess/sub par/a work in progress.
 I'm messing with terraform and github actions, building a basic front end that is supposed to speak to a back end.
-The front end is live and with Cloudfront (hurray), however I don't have much experience in calling API's, much to my detriment.
+The front end deploys and with Cloudfront (hurray), however I don't have much experience in calling API's, much to my detriment.
 He's some detail

 - front end with Cloudfront is sorted, but it's not set to call anything in the back end.
 - All the networking stuff is deployed- VPC, subnets, SG's etc etc